|The Frankfurt-Tipp rating:|

 |Production country:||Deutschland 2013|

-In view of the sometimes very disturbing behaviour of some cinema-goers who have to play around with their mobile phones during the film, talk loudly with their neighbours sitting next to them or eat their nachos excessively noisily, it is very praiseworthy that there are many parents who try to teach their little ones certain rules of behaviour so that other cinema-goers are not disturbed by their offspring.
-But all praiseworthy educational measures can now be thrown overboard with complete confidence - because now comes the first interactive cinema for small and young-at-heart film fans.
+In view of the sometimes very disturbing behaviour of some cinema-goers, who have to play around on their mobile phones during the film, talk loudly to the person sitting next to them or chow down on their nachos in an exaggeratedly noisy manner, it is very commendable that there are many parents who already try to teach their little ones certain rules of etiquette so that other cinema-goers are not disturbed by their offspring.
+But all praiseworthy educational measures can now be thrown overboard quite confidently - because now comes the first participatory cinema for small and young-at-heart film fans.

-The idea behind the first interactive cinema for children is to introduce them to the cinema experience in a playful way.
-Miki, the fairytale bear, helps with that.
-Again and again he appears on the screen during the course of the film and animates the children to support him in clapping, singing or loudly stretching his tongue.
-The staging of the two pieces is kept very simple.
-There are usually no more than two people on the small stage who tell the exciting and amusing stories with facial expressions and gestures suitable for children.
-For adult viewers this may be a bit exhausting.
-But for small children this is really cute and very lovingly realized.
+The idea behind the first participatory cinema for children is to introduce them to the cinema experience through play.
+Miki, the fairy tale bear, helps with this.
+Again and again he appears on the screen during the course of the film and encourages the children to help him by clapping, singing or sticking out their tongues.
+The staging of the two plays is kept very simple.
+There are usually no more than two people on the small stage, who tell the exciting and amusing stories with child-friendly facial expressions and gestures.
+For adult spectators this may be a bit exhausting.
+But for small children it is really cute and very lovingly implemented.

-The children present at the press demonstration in Frankfurt needed a few minutes before they really dared to follow Miki's requests.
-But after a few encouraging shouts from their adult companions, the little ones let themselves be carried away and obviously had a lot of fun.
-If you watch the cheering children with their cheeks dyed red with excitement as they leave the cinema with a broad smile on their faces, then it is not only clear that director Torsten Künstler and the actors of the fairytale hut have absolutely met the taste of the target group.
-It also becomes clear that a real gap in the market has been discovered with the interactive cinema, which, if successful, will continue to convey the love of cinema to young viewers in the next few years with further fairy tales.
-And as long as the children later learn that you shouldn't interact with the screen in all movies, it's really a very nice thing.
-So grab as many children as you can and give them a really great cinema lesson.
-For children between 4 and 6 years absolutely recommendable!
+The children present at the press screening in Frankfurt took a few minutes before they really dared to follow Miki's prompts.
+But after a few encouraging shouts from their adult companions, the little ones got fully involved and were clearly having a lot of fun.
+If you watch the cheering children with their cheeks dyed red with excitement as they leave the cinema with big smiles on their faces, it not only becomes clear that director Torsten Künstler and the actors of Fairy Tale Hut have absolutely hit the mark with the target group.
+It also becomes clear that a real gap in the market has been discovered with the participatory cinema, which, if successful, will continue to convey a love of cinema to young viewers with further fairy tales in the years to come.
+And as long as the kids then learn later that you shouldn't interact with the screen at all movies, it's a very nice thing indeed.
+So grab as many kids as you can and give the little ones a really great cinema lesson.
+Absolutely recommended for children aged 4 to 6!

 An article by Frankfurt-Tipp